 - Acknowledge your child’s anxiety about speaking.
 Let your child know that they won’t get in trouble if they don’t speak when they’re away from home or you.

-- Model positive and confident behaviours in social situations.
+- Model positive and confident behaviour in social situations.
 For example, smile at people, say hello and ask how people are when you meet them.

-- Talk to your child about times that you felt anxious and how you managed it with calm breathing, positive self-talk and giving things a go.
+- Talk to your child about times when you feel anxious and how you manage this with calm breathing, positive self-talk and giving things a go.
 This will help your child understand that it’s OK to talk about anxious feelings.

-- Read books with your child that are about nervous, scared or shy feelings or that have characters who overcome their speaking problems.
-These can help your child understand their own feelings and problems and give them ideas about how to overcome them.
+- Read books with your child that are about nervous, scared or shy feelings or that have characters who overcome speaking difficulties.
+These can help your child understand their own challenges and give them ideas about how to overcome them.

 - Instead of answering for your child, encourage your child to use non-verbal communication so they can be part of conversations.
-For example, if someone asks your child how old they are, you could say, ‘Sarah, you’re five years old’, and hold up your hand with five fingers.
+For example, if someone asks your child how old they are, you could say, ‘Sarah, you’re 5 years old’, and hold up your hand with 5 fingers.
 Your child can respond with a nod or speech.

-- Help your child practise communicating in places outside your home, but make sure your expectations match what they’re capable of.
+- Help your child practise communicating in places outside your home, but make sure your expectations match what your child is capable of.
 For example, if your child is still building up to using words outside your home, they might be able to point to an item on a menu.

 - Give your child time to warm up their voice and join activities gradually.
 For example, chat to your child on the side while you watch other children play.
 Gradually move closer to the children so your child can join them.

 - If someone asks you why your child doesn’t speak, let the person know it’s something your child is working on.
-For example, ‘Jin talks a lot at home.
-He’s learning to feel brave about speaking in other places’.
+For example, ‘Jin talks at home.
+He’s learning to feel comfortable speaking in other places’.